Exploring Alternate Periodic Tables: Beyond Mendeleev’s Classic Design

 The ADOMAH Periodic Table

-Developed by Valery Tsimmerman, the ADOMAH periodic table is another intriguing variation.
+Developed by Valery Tsimmerman, the ADOMAH is another intriguing variation.
 It is based on the electron configuration of atoms, arranging elements in a way that aligns with their electron shells.
 This format is especially insightful for understanding the quantum mechanical underpinnings of the elements’ behavior and properties.

 The Left-Step Periodic Table